akgupta528/datalicious/README.md

 datalicious.xml --->  This xml file is used for passing the data for running the test Eg: browser name, driver, searchitem in google etc.

-src foler contains two folder.
+src folder contains two folder.

 1)dataliciousAccessorRepository	: It contains all the accessor repository files which is used in test cases.
 2)dataliciousTestCase: It contains two file one dataliciousTest.java which has the testcases and the other is lib.java which has common functions which are used in testcase.